‘Days Of Our Lives’ Spoilers: Kyler Pettis Teases New Set – Theo In Trouble?

 A post shared by Kyler Pettis (@kylerpettis) on

 However, Serial Scoop interviewed Vivian Jovanni in December 2016, who announced she had already left Days Of Our Lives.
 That means she will not be seen on the screen after August 2017.
-She might even be gone earlier, depending in when she last filmed.
+She might even be gone earlier, depending on when she last filmed.
 Unfortunately, the actress did not reveal when her last air date is or the exact date she quit DOOL.
 It is not yet known if the soap opera is writing her out or if Ciara Brady will be recast.
 However, that doesn’t mean that Claire won’t have any trouble with Theo.
-Maybe he will break up with her and it will send Claire over the edge?
+Maybe he will break up with her, and it will send Claire over the edge?

 Another theory is that it has to do with the DiMera family.
 He is Stefano’s (formerly the late Joseph Mascolo) grandson.
 Even though Chad (Billy Flynn) is trying to create a better public image of the DiMeras, there is a war going on between the Hernandez, Kiriakis, and DiMera families.
 With Vincent Irizarry out as Deimos on DOOL, it is unclear if Victor (John Aniston) will be seen more or not.
 Could this war get out of control or will things be settled in the next few months?